hyperstack-org/hyperstack/docs/dsl/hyper-store.md

   end
 ```

-Class state variables are initialized by an implicit `Hyperloop::Application::Boot` receiver.
+Class state variables are initialized by an implicit `Hyperstack::Application::Boot` receiver.
 If an initial value is directly provided (not via a proc, method or block) then the value will be `dup`ed when the second and following Boot dispatches are received.
 The proc, method or block initializers will run in the context of the class, and the state variable will be available.
 For example:

 ```ruby
 state :boot_counter, scope: :shared do